microsoft/dotnet/Documentation/compatibility/resolveassemblyreference-task-now-warns-of-dependencies-with-the-wrong-architecture.md

-## ResolveAssemblyReference task now warns on dependencies with the wrong architecture
+## ResolveAssemblyReference task now warns of dependencies with the wrong architecture

 ### Scope
 Minor